Holding companies accountable for dangerous medical devices

 For the best results on medical device lawsuits, you need the best Maine legal team

 Berman & Simmons has been representing plaintiffs in personal injury, medical malpractice, and other serious injury cases for more than 100 years.
 We are recognized as the best personal injury and medical malpractice law firm in Maine and among the best in the U.S. We have obtained several of the largest jury verdicts in Maine history, and many of the largest settlements for our clients.
+We have recovered $1 billion for our injured clients.

 We have the experience and resources to stand up to the largest companies and to maximize your recovery.